-Federal Reserve System: The central bank of the United States created by Congress and consisting of a seven member Board of Governors in Washington, D.C., 12 regional banks and about 5,700 commercial banks that are members of the system.
+Federal Reserve System: The central bank of the United States created by Congress and has 12 regional banks that are overseen by a seven member Board of Governors in Washington, D.C.

 Liquidity: Liquidity is the ability to change an investment into its cash equivalent on short notice at its prevailing market value.
 In the money market, a security is said to be liquid if the spread between bid and asked prices is narrow and reasonable size can be done at those quotes.